shantanujain9/Data-Analysis-and-Management/README.md

 ## Description

 This is a class project, where I used python programming to analyze Excel data tables.
-My program processes, corrects and visualizes these datasets using Panda, Numpy libraries.
+My program processes, corrects and visualizes excel datasets using Panda and Numpy libraries.
 In this class, I learnt how to manage and analyze data using Pandas and Numpy library.
 I also learnt to to use mySQL database.

 #### Each project folder also contains a "README" which describes the Questionnaire of the project.